Rebecca A. Younk, Au.D.

 Patti Kleven, NBC-HIS

-Patti Kleven joined Associated Hearing in February 1975.
+Patti Kleven joined Associated Hearing Care in February 1975.
 Patti is Nationally Board Certified in hearing instrument science and is Minnesota State Certified as a hearing instrument specialist.
 Patti has been an active member of the Minnesota Department of Health Hearing Instrument Dispenser Examination Committee for over 20 years and been influential in ensuring stringent standards are maintained in the licensure of hearing aid dispensers.

 Patti is passionate about providing extensive consultation and education to her patients.
 She has said, “We are talking about quality of life, not just hearing loss.
 That means it is our responsibility to give each patient the opportunity to explore the optimum technology options and find the most practical solution for their particular hearing loss.
 I know my day has been successful when I see the excitement in the eyes and the smiles on the faces of a patient and their family when they first experience life through a new set of hearing aids.”